krasimir/react-in-patterns/book/chapter-10/README.md

 }
 ```

-Notice that the `Consumer` class uses the function as children (render prop) pattern to deliver the context.
+*Notice that the `Consumer` class uses the function as children (render prop) pattern to deliver the context.*

 The new API feels easier to understand and eliminates the boilerplate.
-It is still pretty new but I think it worth trying.
+It is still pretty new but looks promising.
 It opens a whole new range of possibilities.

 ## Using the module system